 If you are in the Premium Tier at MyExpatTaxes, we will send out a December extension letter on your behalf if necessary.
 However, there is always a risk the IRS will reject it as you have not personally signed it.

 Send your Letter as Soon as Possible

 With the current pandemic, and shipments of Stimulus checks getting delayed for Americans abroad, we suggest not to wait and submit your letter as soon as possible.
 Hence, it should arrive at the IRS before the October 16th deadline.

 Yes, folks, you need to have your letter in on or before October 16th of this year.

 Getting no IRS notice or confirmation from the IRS about your letter as a US citizen abroad is normal.
 You won’t hear whether your letter was processed and the extension accepted by the IRS.
 But you can have a representative sign that your letter has arrived at their office, as we explained above.

-Despite not receiving a confirmation you are granted the December 15 extension, you should still go ahead, and prepare and file your 2022 tax return.
+Despite not receiving a confirmation you are granted the December 15th extension, you should still go ahead, and prepare and file your 2022 tax return to the IRS.